kubedb/docs/docs/guides/elasticsearch/concepts/elasticsearch.md

       namespace: demo
 ```

 In the above example, Elasticsearch cluster will be initialized from Snapshot `snapshot-xyz` in `demo` namespace.
 Here, KubeDB operator will launch a Job to initialize Elasticsearch, once StatefulSet pods are running.
-For details tutorial on how to initialize Elasticsearch from snapshot, please visit [here](/docs/guides/elasticsearch/initialization/snapshot_source.md).
+For details tutorial on how to initialize Elasticsearch from Stash backup, please visit [here](/docs/guides/elasticsearch/backup/stash.md).

-### spec.backupSchedule

-KubeDB supports taking periodic snapshots for Elasticsearch database.
-This is an optional section in `.spec`.
-When `spec.backupSchedule` section is added, KubeDB operator immediately takes a backup to validate this information.
-After that, at each tick KubeDB operator creates a [Snapshot](/docs/concepts/snapshot.md) object.
-This triggers operator to create a Job to take backup.

-You have to specify following fields to take periodic backup of your Elasticsearch database:

- - `spec.backupSchedule.cronExpression` is a required [cron expression](https://github.com/robfig/cron/blob/v2/doc.go#L26).
-This specifies the schedule for backup operations.
- - `spec.backupSchedule.{storage}` is a required field that is used as the destination for storing snapshot data.
-KubeDB supports cloud storage providers like S3, GCS, Azure, and OpenStack Swift.
-It also supports any locally mounted Kubernetes volumes, like NFS, Ceph, etc. Only one backend can be used at a time.
-To learn how to configure this, please visit [here](/docs/concepts/snapshot.md).

-You can also specify a template for pod of backup job through `spec.backupSchedule.podTemplate`.
-KubeDB will use the information you have provided in `podTemplate` to create the backup job.
-KubeDB accept following fields to set in `spec.backupSchedule.podTemplate`:

-- metadata
-  - annotations (pod's annotation)
-- controller
-  - annotations (job's annotation)
-- spec:
-  - args
-  - env
-  - resources
-  - imagePullSecrets
-  - initContainers
-  - nodeSelector
-  - affinity
-  - schedulerName
-  - tolerations
-  - priorityClassName
-  - priority
-  - securityContext
-  - livenessProbe
-  - readinessProbe
-  - lifecycle

 ### spec.monitor